The Awards

 Queen Sonja Print Award

-The Queen Sonja Print Award has become the world’s leading award for graphic art and is presented every other year to a young, ambitious and promising artist who has excelled in the field of printmaking.
+The Queen Sonja Print Award has become the world’s leading award for graphic art and is presented every other year to an ambitious and promising artist who has excelled in the field of printmaking.
 A wide range of international professionals, curators, artists and art institutions nominate talented artists from all over the world for this prestigious prize.

 The nominees reflect the breadth of contemporary printmaking around the world, ranging from traditional forms to new approaches involving installation, collage and performance.
 No printing technique or way of expression is to be excluded as long as the printing element is apparent.
 There is no age limit, but older and clearly long-established artists will not be considered for this award.

-Winners of the Queen Sonja Print Award:
+Recipients of the Queen Sonja Print Award:

 - 2020: Ciara Phillips, Canada/UK